Type of Journey

 The religious and spiritual aspect of the city not only lies in its temples.
-But in the Ghats, the banks of Ganga, where life and death meet.
+But in the Ghats, the banks of the Ganga, where life and death meet.

 Here are the most important ghats to go to during a Varanasi tour:

 Dashashwamedh Ghat: The ghat can be called the one which attracts the most crowd.
 It is believed that Brahma sacrificed ten horses here, hence the name.
-There are people playing cricket, performing yoga, children having their first hair cut, etc. One can enjoy the serene sight of the twilight sky with a boat ride in Varanasi.
+There are people playing cricket, performing yoga, children having their first haircut, etc. One can enjoy the serene sight of the twilight sky with a boat ride in Varanasi.
 The ghat must be visited during dusk when the Great Aarti is convened by the young pujaris.
 The Ganga Aarti, with the tremendous lamps and the feeling of a festival, even when it is a daily occurrence, is a sight to behold.

-Manikarnika Ghat: Also known as the Burning Ghat, this is the place where the most cremations are carried out.
+Manikarnika Ghat: Also known as the Burning Ghat, this is the place where most cremations are carried out.
 One can watch them, but please respect the sensitivity and privacy of the matter and do not click any photos or videos.
-Watching the ashes drowned in the holy river gives fodder to the mind to sit back and think about the cycle of life and death.
+Watching the ashes drown in the holy river gives fodder to the mind to sit back and think about the cycle of life and death.
 The other ghat where cremations happen is Harishchandra Ghat.

-Assi Ghat: The Ghat is built at the place where the Assi river meets Ganga.
+Assi Ghat: The Ghat is built at the place where the Assi River meets Ganga.
 The ghat is a perfect place to stroll and have some quiet in the busy city as it is never much crowded.
 Hindus come here to bathe in the holy river and worship Lord Shiva.

 Man Mandir Ghat: Famous for its Rajput architecture, MAn MAndir ghat is one of the oldest ghats in the city.
 It also consists of an observatory, Jantar Mantar, built by Maharaja Jai Singh.

-Sarnath: The stupas of Sarnath, the quiet of the place will mesmerize you.
+Sarnath: The stupas of Sarnath, and the quiet of the place will mesmerize you.
 The pillars were built by Emperor Ashoka back in 232 BC.
 This is the place where Lord Buddha, after achieving enlightenment, preached his first sermon.
 The architecture and allure of the smooth place are wonderful.

-The ancient city of Varanasi is a feast for eyes and mind but it also offers a feast in the literal sense of the word.
-The spicy food, the chats sold by roadside vendors, the thick and cool lassi are a treat to taste buds, as Varanasi is a treat to a spiritual heart.
+The ancient city of Varanasi is a feast for the eyes and mind but it also offers a feast in the literal sense of the word.
+The spicy food, the chats sold by roadside vendors, and the thick and cool lassi are a treat to taste buds, as Varanasi is a treat to a spiritual heart.